BradleyCulley/bradleyculley.github.io/_posts/2025-broken-07-26-afraid-of-the-light.md

 </p>

 <p>
-In other words, it's a high school that tortures children by administering painful electric shocks directly to their bodies.
+In other words, it's a school that tortures children by administering painful electric shocks directly to their bodies.
 The students - and I'm not making this up - literally wear special backpacks all day at school that specifically and solely serve the purpose of being able to deliver painful electic shocks via electrical nodes attaches to the students' limbs.
 Each backpack contains a battery pack and an antenna.
 Here's a photo of one: